patelvivekdev/AuthJs-Template/README.md

 ## Emails

-- [ ] Send email for every account change event and store the history.
+- [ ] Send an email for every account change event and store the history.

 ## Links